VINAYAK9669/WorldWiseWebAPP1/README.md

    - Elevate your app's state management using context and `useReducer`.

 ### 📌 14.
 Authentication
-   - Secure your routes with fake authentication.
+   - Secure routes with fake authentication.

 ### 📌 15.
 Performance Optimization
    - Optimize your app for better performance, including: